 Rise of Health-Conscious Eating

-The rise of health-conscious eating in Singapore underscores the importance of understanding and adapting to changing consumer preferences.
-As more people prioritise their health and well-being, the F&B sector must respond with innovative and appealing options that meet these new demands.
+The rise in health-conscious eating in Singapore highlights the need for brands to closely track evolving consumer preferences.
+As more individuals prioritise health and well-being, the F&B sector must innovate with offerings that are both nutritious and desirable.

 Surge in Plant-Based Alternatives

-The surge in plant-based alternatives is reshaping food in Singapore, reflecting a global trend toward more sustainable and health-conscious eating.
-This shift is evident in consumer demand and the growing number of businesses entering the plant-based market.
+The surge in plant-based alternatives is a defining feature of trending food in Singapore, echoing global shifts toward sustainable and health-conscious eating.
+This growing trend is evident in consumer preferences and the increasing number of businesses entering the plant-based market.

-According to a 2023 Euromonitor International report, Singapore’s plant-based food market is projected to grow at an annual rate of 7.2% over the next five years.
-This growth is driven by increasing consumer awareness about the health benefits of plant-based diets and the environmental impact of meat consumption.
+According to a 2023 report by Euromonitor International, Singapore’s plant-based food market is projected to grow by 7.2% annually over the next five years.
+This growth is driven by rising consumer awareness of the health benefits of plant-based diets and growing concern over the environmental impact of meat consumption.

 Research-brief